Principles of operator algebras: 10b. Basic results

-We have seen that the ${\rm II}_1$ factors are very interesting objects, naturally upgrading the matrix algebras $M_N(\mathbb C)$, which are type I factors.
+Back to theory, we have seen that the ${\rm II}_1$ factors are very interesting objects, naturally lying above the matrix algebras $M_N(\mathbb C)$, which are type I factors.
 From this perspective, a ${\rm II}_1$ factor $A\subset B(H)$ is not really in need of the ambient Hilbert space $H$, and the question of ``representing'' it appears.
 We will discuss this question, in two steps:

 \begin{enumerate} \item A first question is that of understanding the possible embeddings $A\subset B(H)$, with $H$ being a Hilbert space.
 The main result here will be the construction of a numeric invariant $\dim_AH$, called coupling constant.